Twisted Alexander polynomials with the adjoint action for some classes of knots

 The paper is organized as follows.
-In Section 2 we review the twisted Alexander polynomial with the adjoint action associated to $SL_2(\BC)$-representations of a knot group and its relation to the non-abelian Reidemeister torsion.
-We explicitly calculate the twisted Alexander polynomial with the adjoint action and the non-abelian Reidemeister torsion for torus knots and twist knots in Sections 3 and 4 respectively.
+In Section 2 we review some backgrounds on the twisted Alexander polynomial with the adjoint action and state the main results, Theorems \ref{Ad} and \ref{twist}, about the formulas for the twisted Alexander polynomial with the adjoint action for torus knots and twist knots.
+We give proofs of Theorems \ref{Ad} and \ref{twist} in Sections \ref{pf-torus} and \ref{pf-twist} respectively.